benjaminmisiuk/bulkshift/README.md

 ```
 ![](images/bshift_eg2.png)

 The bathymetry layer can be added as a covariate in the model, and we can create a mosaic of the backscatter layers.
-All additional covariates must be included as layers in a single SpatRaster and passed to the `preds` arggument:
+All additional covariates must be included as layers in a single SpatRaster and passed to the `preds` argument:
 ```
 bshift <- bulkshift(shift = bb2017, target = bb2016, preds = bbdepth, mosaic = TRUE)
 plot(b$mosaic, col = gray.colors(100))